This post is also available in: French

 The Italian or Ligurian Riviera, a coastal strip that lies between the South of France and the Tuscany borders is a very popular holiday spot.
-Colourful seaside villages, panoramic views, the blue of the Mediterranean Sea and the stunning beaches make this part of Italy a piece of heaven.
+Colorful seaside villages, panoramic views, the blue of the Mediterranean Sea and the stunning beaches make this part of Italy a piece of heaven.

 On my recent trip to Italy, I had the chance to visit some of the most pretty Italian Riviera cities and towns.
 I was amazed by the beauty of the region and the many activities it offers to visitors.
 From swimming to clear blue waters, fishing, hiking, shopping in boutiques, to eating local delicacies and tasting the region’s wines, the Italian Riviera has something for everyone.

 12 Italian Riviera cities and towns you have to visit

 Portovenere a seaside village located on the Ligurian coast was designated by UNESCO as a World Heritage Site.
 Many visitors tend to visit the neighborhood Cinque Terre villages and leave Portovenere out.
 For me, Portovenere is a hidden gem that definitely deserves a visit.
 This small town has a lot to offer; an old castle, beautiful churches, colourful houses, the nearby islands of Palmaria, Tino and Tinetto which are perfect for a cruise, many caves to explore and crystal clear waters.